-- 10 out of 12 current Directors and Nominees are independent; - An independent Chair of the Board; - The Audit, Compensation, Compliance and Risk Oversight, Executive, Finance, and Governance and Sustainability Committees are composed entirely of independent Directors (as defined in the applicable NASDAQ listing rules and applicable SEC rules), and Board approval of any appointment of members to the Audit, Compensation, Compliance and Risk Oversight, and Governance and Sustainability Committees must include an affirmative vote by at least a majority of the independent Directors; - The Board operates pursuant to Corporate Governance Principles, which are reviewed by the Governance and Sustainability Committee at least annually; - All Board committees operate pursuant to written charters and conduct annual self-assessments; - The Compliance and Risk Oversight Committee assists the Board in its oversight of management's efforts with respect to the Company's enterprise risk framework, and infrastructure and controls.
-The Committee receives reports, including with respect to risks, risk management, and relevant legislative, regulatory, and technical developments, from senior management on data security, cybersecurity, information securityrelated matters, certain litigation-related topics and other topics on at least a quarterly basis.
-The Board and its other committees also have important roles in the oversight of risk as described in more detail in "Risk Oversight" beginning on page 35; - The Governance and Sustainability Committee, in addition to its responsibilities for overseeing corporative governance and succession planning, among other matters, assists the Board in its oversight of management's efforts with respect to the Company's corporate environmental and social responsibility matters.
+- · 9 out of 11 Directors are independent; - Currently, all committees of the Board are composed entirely of independent Directors (as defined in the applicable NASDAQ listing rules and applicable SEC rules), and Board approval of any appointment of members to the Audit, Compensation, Compliance and Risk Oversight, and Governance and Sustainability Committees must include an affirmative vote by at least a majority of the independent Directors: - The Board operates pursuant to Corporate Governance Principles, which are reviewed by the Governance and Sustainability Committee at least annually; - All Board committees operate pursuant to written charters and conduct annual self-assessments; - The Compliance and Risk Oversight Committee assists the Board in its oversight of management's efforts with respect to the Company's enterprise risk framework, and infrastructure and controls.
+The Committee receives reports, including with respect to related risks, risk management, and relevant legislative, regulatory, and technical developments, from senior management on data security, cybersecurity, information security-related matters, certain litigation-related topics and other topics on at least a quarterly basis.
+The Board and its other committees also have important roles in the oversight of risk as described in more detail in "Risk Oversight" beginning on page 23; - The Governance and Sustainability Committee, in addition to its responsibilities for overseeing corporative governance and succession planning, among other matters, assists the Board in its oversight of management's efforts with respect to the Company's corporate environmental and social responsibility matters.
 The Committee receives reports on these matters on at least a quarterly basis;

-- The independent Directors on the Board and its committees receive extensive information and input from multiple layers of management and external advisors, engage in detailed discussion and analysis regarding matters brought before them (including in executive session), and actively engage in the development and approval of significant corporate strategies; - · The Board and its committees have full access to officers and employees of the Company; and - The Board and its committees have the authority to select, retain, and supervise advisors as necessary to fulfill their mandates.
+- The independent Directors on the Board and its committees receive extensive information and input from multiple layers of management and external advisors, engage in detailed discussion and analysis regarding matters brought before them (including in executive session), and actively engage in the development and approval of significant corporate strategies; - · The Board and its committees have full access to officers and employees of the Company; and - · The Board and its committees have the authority to select, retain, and supervise advisors as necessary to fulfill their mandates.